 (4) The Adjudicating Authority shall, within fourteen days of the receipt of the application under sub-section (2), ascertain the existence of a default from the records of an information utility or on the basis of other evidence furnished by the financial creditor under sub-section (3).

 4[Provided that if the Adjudicating Authority has not ascertained the existence of default and passed an order under sub-section (5) within such time, it shall record its reasons in writing for the same.]

 (5) Where the Adjudicating Authority is satisfied that—

-(a) a default has occurred and the application under sub-section (2) is complete, and there is no disciplinary proceedings pending against the proposed resolution professional, it may, by order, admit such application; or
+(a) a default has occurred and the application under sub-section (2) is complete, and there is no disciplinary proceedings pending5 against the proposed resolution professional, it may, by order, admit such application; or

-(b) default has not occurred or the application under sub-section (2) is incomplete or any disciplinary proceeding is pending against the proposed resolution professional, it may, by order, reject such application:
+(b) default has not occurred or the application under sub-section (2) is incomplete or any disciplinary proceeding is pending5 against the proposed resolution professional, it may, by order, reject such application:

 Provided that the Adjudicating Authority shall, before rejecting the application under clause (b) of sub-section (5), give a notice to the applicant to rectify the defect in his application within seven days of receipt of such notice from the Adjudicating Authority.

 (6) The corporate insolvency resolution process shall commence from the date of admission of the application under sub-section (5).

 (7) The Adjudicating Authority shall communicate—